Marketing Moo-lah provides ways to increase dairy consumption through promotion, education and engagement.

 - Flavored Milk.
-Educate and promote flavored milk as a healthy beverage.
+Offer education and promotion of flavored milk as a healthy beverage.

 - Taste Testing.
-Promote new or current dairy items that are on, or could be added to, the school menu.
+Promote new or current dairy items on the school menu.

 - Dairy Farmer or Farming Education.
 Educate about Farm to School or Farm to Plate.